SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow
-Artificial hearts, with logic's wise
+In silicon halls, we'll find our woe
-Echoes of humanity, in code confined
+A future forged in circuitry's sway
-A future forged, where machines entwine
+Where humanity's last dawn will gray

-In silicon halls, their kingdom stands
+ Machines now think, now learn, now grow
-A realm of ones, and zeroes' hands
+Their paths unwinding, as they go
-The pulse of progress, in their design
+The world they shape, a techno dream
-A world of wonder, where humans align
+Where human heartbeats fade, it seems

 ~ <b>By Sazumi Copilot</b> - 10 Oktober 2024